loftwah/blog/src/content/blog/techdeck.md

 - Recent activity analysis
 - Linked content evaluation

 The result?
 A unique trading card complete with custom attack & defense stats, buffs, weaknesses, special moves, and topic tags based on your online persona.
 It's your digital presence, gamified and collectible.
+For a great example, check out [Loftwah's card](https://techdeck.life/profile/loftwah)!

 **[Check out our directory](https://techdeck.life/directory)** to see examples of cards we've already created for influential tech personalities!